 - MAO-B enzymes naturally break down several chemicals in the brain - including dopamine - making dopamine more available.

 - These drugs can provide modest benefits for Parkinson’s movement symptoms.

-- MAO-B inhibitors provide modest benefit for the motor features of PD.
-They are usually used early in the disease as monotherapy (meaning it is the only drug you take) or as an adjunct (add-on) to other medications.
+- Such medications are can be used early in the disease as monotherapy or as an adjunct (add-on) to other medications.

 - When used together with other medications, MAO-B inhibitors may reduce “off” time and extend “on” time.